Health & Fitness Programs

 - Members will be required to book their visit to the Y in advance for Lane Swim, Fitness Classes, and Child/Youth Programs at YMCAOnlinePortal.ca.
 Please note: Bookings will not be available in the Online Portal until July 30th.

-Rest assured, we will continue to monitor capacity limits within our facilities, and require members to check in and out with our staff to maintain proper space for physical distancing.
+Rest assured, we will continue to require members to check in and out with our staff to maintain proper space for physical distancing.

 All users will be asked to complete a digital COVID-19 health check through a digital Health Screening Tool prior to entering the facility, which will include a short symptom-related questionnaire.
 This tool is anonymous and data is not collected or stored.
 It will help you determine if it is safe for you and those in your party to be in the facility.
 The screening data is secure and won’t be collected or shared in any way – it’s simply a way for you to know if the timing is right to keep you and others safe as you visit the Y. Our Health Screening Tool can be found at ymcasm.ca/ScreeningTool.
 You must complete the Online Health Screening Tool prior to each visit.